-Upon completion of 25 semester hours of Instruction courses and completion of 750 clock hours, the student will be issued a certificate of completion and become eligible to apply for the Instructor State Board Exam.
+Upon completion of 17 semester hours of instruction courses and completion of 500 clock hours, the student will be issued a certificate of completion and become eligible to apply for the Instructor State Board Exam.

-Capstone Experience: Pass CSME 2445 with at least 70% and a mock Instructor State Board Exam.
+Capstone Experience: Pass CSME 2445 with at least 70% and Mock Instructor State Board Exam.